Moji14/Matlab-signal-processing/README.md

 mag_pahse_test.m: Compares different methods to calculate and plot the magnitude and phase of a given signal.
 n_psk.m: Generates a PSK modulation and plots the modulator and the modulated signal in time as well as in the frequency domain.
 vector_gen_test.m: This file is a Matlab script that compares 2 different ways to generate a vector.
+IQmod_demod.m: This file is a Matlab script that generates IQ modulation and demodulates back to the orginal signal.